Is Kratom Legal In Colorado?

 Microbes and heavy metals aren’t visible to the naked eye, so you can’t detect them in your kratom without laboratory testing.
 We support the Colorado KCPA to protect consumers against vendors that don’t understand these basic tenets of product testing.

-With that being said, what is the current status of the bill?
+So, what is the current status of the bill?
 And is kratom legal in Colorado?

 Senate Bill 22-120: Current Status